hemilabs/CryptoChords/apps/web/README.md

 - `VITE_USE_API_MOCK`: A boolean that indicates if the API should be mocked.

-- `VITE_GITHUB_URL`: The URL of the GitHub repository.
-Used in the header and footer.

-- `VITE_CONTRIBUTORS_URL`: The URL of the contributors file.
-Used in the header.

-- `VITE_FEEDBACK_URL`: The URL of the feedback form.
-Used in the header.

-- `VITE_DISCORD_URL`: The URL of the Discord server.
-Used in the footer and 'Join Comunity' button.

-- `VITE_X_URL`: The URL of the X website.
-Used in the footer.

-- `VITE_LOGO_URL`: The URL of the logo.
-If it is not defined, the logo will point to the root of the web app and will not display the pointer cursor.

 ### URL Parameter: networkType

 The web application supports a URL parameter called networkType, which allows users to specify the desired network (mainnet or testnet).